bmfbp/bmfbp/svg/js-compiler/LOG.md

 (This exact relationship can be seen on the diagram js_test_emitter.svg)

 The emitted JSON is in temp28.json.
+"Emit_js3.lisp" creates temp28.json.

+A pre-pass, "emit_js.pl", creates temp26.lisp and unmap-strings creates temp27.lisp.

+"Emit_js.pl" collects the pertinent information from the factbase and emits it in Lisp form for further formatting.

+"Unmap-strings" converts references to "struidGnnn" back into Lisp strings.
+(Prolog doesn't like spaces in atom names, so we hash away all strings early on and give them single atomic names).